vs79284/music-metadata-service/README.md

 * `controller`: This layer is responsible for exposing the REST-based API that the user will call, and it is the entry point for the service.
 * `service`: The service layer holds the classes responsible for having business logic.
-* `repository`: contains the different types of file loaders that are used to read the data files shared by partners.
 * `exception`: contains Custom Exception classes and `GlobalExceptionHandler` to handle any exception in the application.
 * `model`: contains the POJO classes used in the application.